 As noted elsewhere, these are exciting times for the Department of Philosophy at Birmingham.
 The University of Birmingham is investing significantly in Philosophy and as a result philosophy has recently expanded dramatically.

 This expansion is quality driven and the aim is for Birmingham to build on its international reputation to become one of the foremost Philosophy departments in the UK for research, graduate supervision and undergraduate teaching.
 In order to achieve our goal, we are appointing and recruiting a significant number of new staff.
-The new permanent members of staff include Elizabeth Miller, Dr Hanna Pickard, Professor Ian Rumfitt, Professor Scott Sturgeon, Dr Maja Spener, Dr Alex Silk and Dr Scott Wisor.
+The new permanent members of staff include Dr Elizabeth Miller, Dr Hanna Pickard, Professor Ian Rumfitt, Professor Scott Sturgeon, Dr Maja Spener, Dr Alex Silk and Dr Scott Wisor.

 Through the whole University wide competition, we have also been able to appoint recently a number of Birmingham Fellows.
 In 2011-2012, we appointed Dr Alastair Wilson (previously at Oxford and Monash).
-Last year, we have appointed three new Birmingham Fellows.
-These are Dr Justin Clarke-Doane (previously at Monash and NYU; working on a priori knowledge in mathematics, logic, modality, and ethics), Dr Nicholas Jones (previously at Merton College, Oxford and King's College, London; working on metaphysics, logic and philosophy of language), and Dr Jeremy Williams (previously a Leverhulme fellow here at Birmingham; working on moral and political philosophy).
+Last year, we have appointed two new Birmingham Fellows.
+These are Dr Nicholas Jones (previously at Merton College, Oxford and King's College, London; working on metaphysics, logic and philosophy of language), and Dr Jeremy Williams (previously a Leverhulme fellow here at Birmingham; working on moral and political philosophy).